 10 Characteristics Of Highly Effective Food Truck Managers

 - Stay inside.
-The best food truck managers can be found in the truck, not outside of it.
+The best can be found in the truck, not outside of it.

 - Keep data up to date.
-They keep the recipe binders up-to-date, in good condition and easy to find.
+They keep the recipe binders and employee files up-to-date, in good condition and easy to find.

 - Force consistency.
 They make using the recipe cards mandatory.
 They don’t trust anyone’s memory.